May 7, 2018

 To me, it’s like Game of Thrones, with each approach being like one of the Great Houses.
 And within each of the houses, there is infighting where each one tries to come out on top.

-With Game of Thrones’ penultimate season finale on everyone’s minds, here is how I would say each project management approach lines up with the Great Houses:
+With Game of Thrones’ penultimate season finale on everyone’s minds, here is how I would say each project management methodology lines up with the Great Houses:

 House Targaryen - The Phased Approach